Off the Strip

 Rio is not a Strip resort in practice, despite its proximity on a map.
 It functions as a standalone, off-Strip value hotel where the main appeal is room size relative to price.

-Travelers comparing off-Strip value hotels often also consider Palms Las Vegas, which offers a livelier resort experience at similar price points.
+Travelers comparing off-Strip value hotels often also consider Palms Las Vegas.

 Honest Tradeoffs